 The vast majority of farms are sole proprietorships because this is the default organization if you do not do anything.
-And, to busy farmers, it can seem easier and less time consuming to just let the farm be a sole proprietorship than to do something formal to organize it.
-One problem – If your farm is a sole proprietorship, there is no distinction between you and your farm – all your eggs are in one basket.
+To busy farmers, it can seem easier and less time consuming to just let the farm be a sole proprietorship than to do something formal to organize it.
+One problem – if your farm is a sole proprietorship, there is no distinction between you and your farm.
+All your eggs are in one basket.

 What is a Sole Proprietorship?